 Enoch prophesied of the events previous to verse 14.
 He prophesied of coming apostates.

-The word “behold” is a dramatic word, a word that calls for parting of the curtain to see the statue.
+The word “behold” is dramatic, a word that calls for a parting of the curtain to see the statue.
 The “behold” here calls attention to the coming of the Lord.

 the Lord comes with ten thousands of His saints,